Skip Ribbon Commands

 Polymerase Chain Reaction

-Note testing is performed once per day unless emergent infection prevention situation is present.
+Note: Testing is performed once per day unless emergent infection prevention situation is present.
 Contact the Microbiology/Molecular Pathology Lab if necessary.

 Reference Range Information